hauntpet/dashboard/README.md

 # hauntpet/dashboard

-The shared framework between the main app and a game.
+The shared dashboard between the main app and a game.

 ## Documentation